NahomAnteneh/prp/README.md

-# this is the Project repository platform codebase.
+# this is the Project repository platform codebase.Bahir dar university project managment